maxx1128/snappy-personal-site/_posts/2020-05-11-restyling-code-blocks.md

 ## Adding Language Labels

 I noticed code snippets has classes for specific languages.
-For example, a JavaScript snipper has `language-javascript` on several elements.
+For example, a JavaScript snippet has `language-javascript` on several elements.
 That gave me an idea to layer on new colors and labels for code blocks using specific languages.

 First, each language snippet needs a label and color.
 A Sass map meets that need perfectly.
-I did a quick regex search of the different language I used, and either found or made up related colors for them.
+I did a quick regex search of the different languages I used, and either found or made up related colors for them.

 ```scss
 $highlight-languages: (